Quorn - Lake Gilles

 Quorn - Lake Gilles has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence local performance.
-AreaSearch identified 53 potential impact projects.
-Key ones include Joy Baluch AM Bridge Duplication, McIntosh Crescent Road Resealing, Bunnings Warehouse Port Augusta, and Port Augusta Technical College.
-The following list details those likely to be most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 53 projects likely affecting the area.
+Notable projects include Eucalypt Village - Stirling North Accommodation Development, Joy Baluch AM Bridge Duplication, McIntosh Crescent Road Resealing, and Bunnings Warehouse Port Augusta.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.